arduino/ArduinoCore-samd/README.md

 ### SAM M0+ Core Installation

+**See Beta Builds section below to install the beta, as it uses a different json file**

 * To update from a previous version, click on MattairTech SAM M0+ Boards in Boards Manager, then click Update.

 1. The MattairTech SAM M0+ Core requires Arduino 1.6.7 or above (including 1.8.x).